learn-co-curriculum/python-instance-methods-readme/README.md

 # Instance Methods

 ## Introduction
 Now that we know what classes and instances are, we can start to talk about instance methods.
-Instance methods are almost the same as a regular function in python.
+Instance methods are almost the same as regular functions in python.
 The key difference is that an instance method is defined inside of a class and bound to intance objects of that class.
 Instance methods can be thought of an attribute of an instance object.
 The difference bethween an instance method and another attribute of an instance, is that instance methods are `callable`, meaning they execute a block of code.
 This may seem a bit confusing, but try to think about instance methods as functions defined in a class that are really just attributes of an instance object from that class.

 ## Objectives
 * Understanding instance methods as attributes